Horatio Greenough: Works

 His sculptures reflected truth and reality, but also ancient classical aesthetic ideals learned from Washington Allston.
 Many of Greenough's works were done in Florence, Italy where he spent most of his professional life.
 His sculpture The Rescue (1837–1850) and his over-life-size George Washington (1840) both derived from United States government commissions.
 Some of his other most famous and important sculptures include James Fenimore Cooper (1831), Castor and Pollux (1847), and Marquis de Lafayette (1831–32).
 A prolific draftsman, a selection of his drawings were displayed in 1999 in the exhibition Horatio Greenough: An American Sculptor's Drawings, at the Middlebury College Museum of Art.

 His works are in the Art Institute of Chicago, Metropolitan Museum of Art, Museum of Fine Arts, and the Smithsonian American Art Museum.

+In 1939, a joint resolution introduced in Congress condemned The Rescue and recommended that it should be "ground into dust."
+In 1941, another resolution said it was "an atrocious distortion of the facts of American history and a gratuitous insult" to Native Americans.
+In 1958, the statue had fallen into disrepair and was removed during renovation and put into storage.
+In 1976, it was damaged while being moved.

 Architectural theory

 Probably Greenough's most enduring achievements are his essays on art.
 Here Greenough repeatedly criticized contemporary American architecture for its imitation of European historical building styles, wrote enthusiastically about the beauty of animal bodies, of machine constructions, and of ship design, and argued that as to architecture, formal solutions were inherent in the functions of the building; in this he anticipated the later functionalist thinking (see Functionalism).
 The origin of the phrase form follows function is often, but wrongly, ascribed to Greenough, although the theory of inherent forms, of which the phrase is a fitting summary, informs all of Greenough's writing on art, design, and architecture.
 The phrase itself was coined by the architect Louis Sullivan, Greenough's much younger compatriot, in 1896, some fifty years after Greenough's death.

-Greenough, just as Sullivan himself, was influenced by the transcendentalist thinking and the unitarian religion of Ralph Waldo Emerson who wrote, e.g. in his essay on "Nature" (1836), that "Nature who made the mason, made the house."
+Greenough, like Sullivan, was influenced by the transcendentalist thinking and the unitarian religion of Ralph Waldo Emerson, who wrote, e.g. in his essay on "Nature" (1836) that "Nature who made the mason, made the house."
 He was, however, a Protestant.
 Greenough's writings were for a long time largely forgotten, and were rediscovered only in the 1930s; in 1947 a selection of his essays was published under the title Form and Function: Remarks on Art by Horatio Greenough.

+In a letter to Emerson, Greenough wrote:"Here is my theory of structure: A scientific arrangement of spaces and forms to functions and to site; an emphasis of features proportioned to their gradated importance in function; color and ornament to be decided and arranged and varied by strictly organic laws, having a distinct reason for each decision; the entire and immediate banishment of all makeshift and make-believe."